-The package contains tools for structural geology, including tools to derive the bedding orientation from lineaments, to create pole plots, to derive discontinuity sets and joint planes, and to calculate joint spacings, and to perform kinematic failure analyses.
-Applications are slope stability analyses and the derivation of block sizes.

-The package contains tools for forest masking, crown coverage computation, single tree derivation, tree shape metrics, creation of 3D vector models of trees and volume calculations (biomass, stem volume).
-Applications include silvicultural analyses and management and the creation of map layers for tree cadastres.

-The package contains tools to derive terrain breaklines and to calculate surface roughness and local morphometry features like slope, aspect, curvature and shadings from point clouds.
-Applications are digital terrain analysis and mapping products.

-The package contains tools for point cloud and image registration and orientation, including a 3D point cloud registration editor, and tools for the derivation of transformation matrices and iterative closest point adjustment (ICP).
-Applications are the registration of multiple scan positions and the reconstruction of camera poses (supporting the lense types telephoto, panorama and hemisphere).

-The package contains a 3D point cloud editor which allows you to relabel point cloud attributes and to delete points.
-It also supports the fitting of a plane to selected points in order to derive the 3D orientation.
-Besides, manifold visualization options for point clouds, raster data sets and 3D shapes are provided.
-Applications are the manual improvement of filtering and classification results or the digitization of joint planes (structural geology).

-The package contains six tool libraries with over 50 tools for point cloud and raster data storage, access, and processing in a PostgreSQL / PostGIS database.
-Applications are the storage and seamless access to large amounts of data, from single projects to nationwide coverage.

-Text B | The package contains tools for structural geology, including tools to derive the bedding orientation from lineaments, to create pole plots, to derive discontinuity sets and joint planes, and to calculate joint spacings, and to perform kinematic failure analyses.
+The package contains tools for structural geology, including tools to derive the bedding orientation from lineaments, to create pole plots, to derive discontinuity sets and joint planes, to calculate joint spacings, and to perform kinematic failure analyses.
 Applications are slope stability analyses and the derivation of block sizes.

 The package contains tools for forest masking, crown coverage computation, single tree derivation, tree shape metrics, creation of 3D vector models of trees and volume calculations (biomass, stem volume).
 Applications include silvicultural analyses and management and the creation of map layers for tree cadastres.

 The package contains tools to derive terrain breaklines and to calculate surface roughness and local morphometry features like slope, aspect, curvature and shadings from point clouds.
 Applications are digital terrain analysis and mapping products.

 The package contains tools for point cloud and image registration and orientation, including a 3D point cloud registration editor, and tools for the derivation of transformation matrices and iterative closest point adjustment (ICP).
 Applications are the registration of multiple scan positions and the reconstruction of camera poses (supporting the lense types telephoto, panorama and hemisphere).

 The package contains a 3D point cloud editor which allows you to relabel point cloud attributes and to delete points.
 It also supports the fitting of a plane to selected points in order to derive the 3D orientation.
 Besides, manifold visualization options for point clouds, raster data sets and 3D shapes are provided.
 Applications are the manual improvement of filtering and classification results or the digitization of joint planes (structural geology).

 The package contains six tool libraries with over 50 tools for point cloud and raster data storage, access, and processing in a PostgreSQL / PostGIS database.
 Applications are the storage and seamless access to large amounts of data, from single projects to nationwide coverage.